Identical Particles in Quantum Mechanics: Against the Received View: The Received View

 There are now four possible states:

 That there are only these four possibilities is analogous to Ehrenfest's and Kamerling-Onnes' example in which an undifferentiated amount $3 \bm{\epsilon}$ of quantized energy was distributed over two resonators.
 In that case all energy could be possessed by resonator $A$, or all could be possessed by $B$; or $A$ could have the energy $2\bm{\epsilon} $ and $B$ the energy $\bm{\epsilon}$, and \emph{vice versa}.
-In the statistical calculations needed to determine thermodynamic quantities these four possible cases were assigned equal weights.
+In the statistical calculations needed to determine thermodynamic quantities these four possible energy configurations were assigned equal weights.

 In the statistical mechanics of many-particle quantum systems the states (4)--(7) are similarly assigned equal probabilities.
-However, now we are dealing with descriptions of particles instead of energy quanta, and the form of the states (4)--(7), together with the usual understanding of the labels as particle markers, indicates that there are only four possible particle configurations: all three particles can be in state $ | A \rangle$; all three can be in state $| B \rangle$; two particles, either the pair $\{2,3\}$, the pair $\{1,3\}$ or the pair $\{1,2\}$, can be in state $ | A \rangle$ and the remaining one in state $ | B\rangle$, and the similar possibility with $ | A \rangle$ and $ | B \rangle$ interchanged (states (6) and (7)).

-The symmetry with respect to particle labels, plus the fact that states (6) and (7) receive the same statistical weights as (4) and (5), suggests that particle permutations do not correspond to physical differences.
-This suggestion motivates what French and Krause have termed the \emph{Received View}.
+But now we are dealing with descriptions of particles instead of energy quanta.
+The fact that states (6) and (7) receive the same statistical weights as (4) and (5), suggests that particle permutations do not correspond to physical differences.
+This suggestion motivates what French and Krause have baptized the \emph{Received View}.
 As \cite{french} write (p.\ 143): \begin{quote} from the point of view of the statistics, the particle labels are otiose.
 The implication, then, is that the particles can no longer be considered to be individuals, that they are, in some sense, `non-individuals'.
 This conclusion expresses what we have called the `Received View': classical particles are individuals but quantum particles are not. ...
 As we shall see in the rest of the book, one can in fact go beyond mere metaphor and underpin the Received View with an appropriate logico-mathematical framework. \end{quote}